Last updated September 24th, 2023.

 Home to 80 million inhabitants and rising, Turkey is a regional powerhouse, and its economy is the biggest on our list by far.

-Turkey’s lira is also one of the highest-yielding currencies of any major economy.
-It’s possible to get interest rates above 10% on lira bank deposits.
+Turkey is also one country with the highest interest rates in the world.
+It’s possible to get interest rates above 10% on lira bank deposits!

 The reasons behind the lira’s weak performance are many.
 If you’re interested, we write about Turkey’s dire economic situation in greater detail here.

-High corporate debt levels, poor policy management, an ongoing trade deficit, and lack of foreign investor confidence have led to the Turkish lira’s ongoing depreciation.
+High corporate debt levels, poor policy management, an ongoing trade deficit, and lack of foreign investor confidence are leading to the Turkish lira’s multi-year depreciation.

-You’ll find plenty of banks paying high interest in Turkey.
-Still, the question remains even at 10%+ annual rates: is it worth making an investment in the lira given the currency’s history?
+You’ll find some of the best interest rates in the world here.
+Still, the question remains even at 10%+ annual rates: is it worth making an investment in the Turkish lira given the currency’s problems?

 Our suggestion is to consider a lower interest rate in a better currency.
 The lira just isn’t worth taking a position in right now considering its multi-year depreciation and lack of a floor.